carlobortolan/quantrs/README.md

 Quantrs also supports plotting option prices and strategies using the `plotters` backend.

-E.g., Plot the P/L of a slightly skewed Condor spread:
+E.g., Plot the P/L of a slightly skewed Condor spread using the Monte-Carlo model:

 <details>
 <summary><i>Click to see example code</i></summary>